Avoid long waits at the Louvre by visiting less-used museum entrances.

 A question we often get (especially on our Paris introductory tour) is how best to avoid those infamous waiting lines.
 And specifically: that line at the Louvre which seems to wrap around the courtyard and go on forever!

 This is the main entrance to the Louvre, Le Pyramide.
 I’ve seen people waiting in line here before the museum is even open.
-At this entrance, you don’t even get to skip the line with a Museum Pass – nope, the line is just to go through the metal detectors!
+At this entrance, you don’t even get to skip this line with a Museum Pass – nope, this one is just to go through the metal detectors!
+(Though it is important to remember to stand in the correct Orange line if you do have a ticket – see below for more information on this).

 Now before losing all hope of getting into the Louvre in a reasonable amount of time, let me tell you: there is hope.
 Years ago we scoured the Louvre museum and can up with some alternative options.
-They can be a little tricky, and some have been removed in recent years, but hopefully this information will help you spend your time better than than waiting for 2 hours under Paris’ many seasons!
+They can be a little tricky, and the Louvre has a habit of switching things around pretty frequently… but hopefully this information will help you spend your time better than than waiting for 2 hours under Paris’ many seasons!

 Here are some alternative entrances to the Louvre museum that you might like to try on your trip here: